hextrust/HexClientApiPHP/README.md

 Hex Client APIs PHP helper

-See `example.php` also refer to the Typescript examples for more ideas.
+See `example.php` also refer to the TypeScript examples for more ideas.

-Using Compose, please `compose install` first.
+Using Composer, git clone then `compose install` first.